voximity/OnePlat.DiceNotation/README.md

 To build the source code, please read [Building Code](BuildProject.md) page.

+Also, if you just want to try out the web application, you can find it online at [d20 Dice Roller](http://dicenotation-diceroller-mvc.azurewebsites.net/).

 # Installation
 This library is a NuGet package so it is easy to add to your project.
 To install these packages into your solution, you can use the Package Manager.
 In PM, please use the following commands:
 ```